-El Paso Corp. said last week it wants to build the Continental Connector, a new system with more than 1,000 miles of up to 42-inch pipe to ship 1-2 Bcf/d of Rockies gas East by connecting six of its pipelines in the west, Colorado Interstate, WIC and Cheyenne Plains, with points on ANR Pipeline, Tennessee Gas Pipeline, and Southern Natural Gas.
+El Paso Corp. proposed Tuesday to build the Continental Connector, a new system with more than 1,000 miles of up to 42-inch pipe to ship 1-2 Bcf/d of Rockies gas East by connecting six of its pipelines in the west, Colorado Interstate, WIC and Cheyenne Plains, with points on ANR Pipeline, Tennessee Gas Pipeline, and Southern Natural Gas.
 El Paso said the project could be placed in service as early as November 2008.

-The proposal has a similar goal as one proposed by Kinder Morgan Energy Partners LP (KMP) and Sempra Pipelines & Storage, which entered into a memorandum of understanding (MOU) in August to develop a 1,500-mile interstate gas pipeline to link producing areas in the Rockies to market areas in the upper Midwest and eastern United States (see NGI, Aug.
-22).
+The proposal has a similar goal as one proposed by Kinder Morgan Energy Partners LP (KMP) and Sempra Pipelines & Storage, which entered into a memorandum of understanding (MOU) in August to develop a 1,500-mile interstate gas pipeline to link producing areas in the Rockies to market areas in the upper Midwest and eastern United States (see Daily GPI, Aug.
+18).